eksimurat/base-setup-drd/README.md

 # SETUP OF / REACT - DJANGO - DOCKER \

-Base setup of a dockerized web app using Django REST APIs and ReactJS Both Django and React containers support hot reloading.
+Base setup of a dockerized web app using Django REST APIs and ReactJS.
+Both Django and React containers support hot reloading.
 Just save your file and it will reflect the change.

 ## Soon to be implemented